rsutradhar1996/GSA-Fractional-order-derivative/README.md

 Next, run  Parallel_coordinate.m to generate the parallel coordinate diagram of PRCC values at t=800^th day.
 One can choose differnt time point.

+Note: The m-files that solve the system of multi-order fractional differential equations  are available at http://www.dm.uniba.it/Members/garrappa.
+Only the function fde_pi1_ex.m is made available in this repository.